Choice of Play, Rights and Rehearsal

 Video and Photography

 Shooting video of your productions is strictly prohibited.
 Each school will be permitted to designate one person (can be a parent, student, anyone) to take photographs of their production.
-The photographer must report to the NCTC representative in the theatre before the show.
-They will be limited to shooting in an area, as directed by the NCTC representative, so as to not distract audience members and adjudicators.
+The photographer will be limited to shooting in an area assigned by the NCTC representative, so as to not distract audience members and adjudicators.
 No flash may be used.
-No other audience members may take photographs or use a mobile devise during performances.
+No other audience members may take photographs or use a mobile device during performances.
 Please inform parents and students of these policies.

 The following guidelines apply to all sites.
 More site-specific info can be found on the individual site pages.

-Lighting and Sound: Please see the sites pages for details.
-You are required to submit light and sound cue sheets to your host by March 4.
+Lighting and Sound: Please see your site’s page for details.
+You are required to email light and sound cue sheets to your host by March 6.
 We recommend that you keep lighting and sound as simple as possible, with minimal cues.
 It is perfectly acceptable for your show to have light cues at the beginning and end only, with actor executed sound cues.
 For safety reasons, all major scenery moves must be made in low lighting (not in a blackout).
 All sites will have a pre-show cue that is set 30 seconds before the start of your play.
 This cue will have full stage lighting at 25% for safely moving major set pieces.
 If you want a blackout after setting up, you will need to indicate this on your cue sheet.

-Backstage Storage: All scenery, props and costumes must fit into the backstage space provided by the host site.
-This will typically be a 10′x10′ area.
-Your scenery, props and costumes (with the exception of those worn at the top of the show) must be loaded in to your backstage storage space, as directed by your host site, during your load-in time.
+Backstage Storage: Your scenery, props and costumes (with the exception of those worn at the top of the show) must be loaded in to your designated backstage storage space, during your load-in time.
 You can expect a 10′ x 10′ space.
 No additional props, costumes or scenery pieces may be loaded in prior to your show.
 Schools may stack scenery and props but this must be done in an incredibly safe manner.
 The NCTC representative onsite will be the judge of this and may ask that you remove pieces from your storage space (and therefore from your show) if your stacking does not appear to be safe.